KAMALr80/localrepo/README.md

-# this is my local repo welcome to gujarat
+# this is my local repo welcome to gujaraty